 The minor in Graphic Design provides a broad understanding of visual communication theory and practice.
 Through the development of conceptual, aesthetic, and technical skills, students will create visual messages across a variety of media.
 This minor will benefit students in Business, Marketing, Design, Technology and Entrepreneurship, and areas where visual communication is vital.
+A minimum of seven course units to include:

-- A. Art 111, 141, 241, 242, 341

-- B. One unit of photography from 140 or 240

-- C. One unit of 300-level art history from 320 or 322

-Note: All 100-level courses are open to non-art majors without prerequisite.
+- A. Art 111, 141, 241, 242, 341 - B. One unit of photography from 140 or 240 - C. One unit of 300-level art history from 320 or 322 Note: All 100-level courses are open to non-art majors without prerequisite.